henriquemc3/titanicproject/README.md

 - State any differences in columns between training and test data: The target variable has been removed as a variable

 ## Model details
-- Columns used as inputs in the final model PassengerId
+- Columns used as inputs in the final model: PassengerId, Survived, Pclass, Sex, Age, Fare, FamilySize, IsAlone, Embarked_Q, Embarked_S
-Survived
-Pclass
-Sex
-Age
-Fare
-FamilySize
-IsAlone
-Embarked_Q
-Embarked_S

-- Column(s) used as target(s) in the final model:
+- Column(s) used as target(s) in the final model: Survived
-Survived

 - Type of model: Random forest
 - Software used to implement the model: sklearn